Depending on how your registered accounts are set up, they may be treated differently when you, the owner or annuitant

 Registered Retirement Savings Plan (RRSP)

-The RRSP is a savings plan set up by the government to encourage individuals to save for their retirement.
+The RRSP is a savings plan set up by the government to encourage individuals to save for retirement.
 Contributions made to the plan during your working years are deductible and are sheltered from taxes until you start withdrawing from the plan.

 In general, at the time of death, the RRSP annuitant (owner) is deemed to have cashed out their RRSP assets, and the fair market value of the investments is included in their income for the year and taxed at their marginal tax rate.

 Possible scenarios for RRSP account beneficiary’s following death are:

 A. You have designated a qualified beneficiary in your RRSP application.
 Qualified beneficiaries include: